 Monitoring Exchange client logons

 Carefully monitoring the activity of your Exchange server can help prevent future performance problems.
 This tip describes some ways to monitor your server.
 We want to have as many Exchange tips as we can get; they help all searchWin2000 members.
-You can send us your own tip easily by following this
+You can send us your own tip easily by following this link.

 At times it may become necessary for the network administrator to monitor the number of clients logged on to the Exchange Server.
 An administrator can monitor client logons by doing the following: